 We also extend the flavour of French to France itself for Year 7, who have the opportunity to go on a trip to “Le Chateau de Broutel” in La Picardie where the pupils can experience educational and cultural activities, visiting the battlefields of la Somme, going to the local market, making their own mayonnaise or trying frogs legs and snails!

-In Year 8, after their Scholarship and Common Entrance exams, pupils have taster sessions of Italian or Spanish and their foundations of French allow them to both enjoy and appreciate other latinate language.
+In Year 8, after their Scholarship and Common Entrance exams, pupils have taster sessions of another modern language and their foundations of French allow them to both enjoy and appreciate other languages.